zatanda04/DS4420_Project/README.md

 We will be synthesizing Female and Male repondents to provide a full picture to our analysis to answer the research question.

 ## **Research Question**
-What socioeconomic factors best predict whether a divorced individual will remarry, and how do Bayesian and non-Bayesian machine learning methods compare in modeling this outcome
+What socioeconomic factors best predict whether a divorced individual will remarry, and how do Bayesian and non-Bayesian machine learning methods compare in modeling this outcome?

 ## **Research Methods**
 - Phase 1 — Model 1 (Non-Bayesian): Multilayer Perceptron (MLP) Neural Network